hemantksingh/messup-learn/Tools/Javascript Frameworks.md

 React is not a fully developed application framework - it is a **library for creating HTML** that can be used by applications or web application frameworks such as Next.js

 Out of the box React doesn't focus on routing, API integration, data fetching and server side rendering, it largely relies on 3rd party libraries to accomplish this.
-Next.js however adds all those features, plus it provides hybrid static and server rendering, TypeScript support, smart bundling, fast refresh and inbuilt CSS support with zero configuration.
+Next.js is a [full-stack React framework](https://react.dev/learn/start-a-new-react-project) and adds all those features, plus it also provides: hybrid static and server rendering, TypeScript support, smart bundling, fast refresh and inbuilt CSS support with zero configuration.

 Next.js is built on top of Node.js, enabling React-based web application functionalities, such as server-side rendering, and allowing the ability to generate static websites.